 Where did all these people come from?

+It may not mean anything to you, but I'm fairly excited about the fact that I am rapidly approaching 10,000 visitors.
 I wanna share the love.
 On the day the counter hits 10,000, I will be drawing a name from the hat to send one of you a really cool prize.
 (You'll just have to trust in my already-demonstrated excellent taste to reassure yourself that the prize will be something you would love to have.)

 Email me with your contact info at mundanejane@gmail.com, to be included in the drawing.
 Send as many entries as you like, every one will go into the bag.
 I promise not to use your email address to spam you, send you boring newsletters, or to sell your name to nefarious telemarketers.
 But you have to email to be included.
 If I already knew who you were--well, that would be just creepy, wouldn't it?